trinath17/CSVData/README.md

 # CSVData
 Java Application that parses a CSV file data and writes into a database.
-We can run the java application which is built using maven in eclipse by
+We can run the java application which is built using maven in eclipse by importing the project as below
-- Clone or download zip
+- GitHub repository -> Clone or download zip
-- Import the File->Import->General->Existing projects into workspace(next)->browse archive file(downloaded zip)->Finish
+- File->Import->General->Existing projects into workspace(next)->browse archive file(downloaded zip)->Finish
 - Right click on the application
 - Click on Run As-> Java Application